occiware/occiware-ozwillo/README.md

 sudo docker login
 ```

-> **Note** The latest version of the datacore source code has not been published yet: therefore, you will find the corresponding binaries in the docker/ozwillo-datacore/datacore subfolder.

 + "erocci" contains an integration of the demonstration with the erocci backend (no longer maintained).

 + linkeddata_extension contains a copy of the latest version of the linkeddata extension that can also be found in the [ecore repository](https://github.com/occiware/ecore).